gofynd/fdk-client-swift/documentation/application/USER.md

 | body | PasswordLoginRequestSchema | yes | Request body |

-Enables login using an email and password combination.
+Use this API to login or register using an email address and password.

 *Returned Response:*